glasnt/blog/_posts/2019-07-11-query-strings-are-underdefined.md

 I used one of the only characters that weren't reserved, and that still exist on a en_US keyboard layout: `~`.

 In my project, `metric` was a special key, and I knew that a `metric` would come with a value that included a 3-element triple of `~` separated values in a known order: source, metric, and graph type.
-By knowing I would probably have more than one metric, I could parse these values separately in my query string, then pass the rest onto the native parsing functionality for the standard key/value pairs for things like settings, start and end times, and the like
+By knowing I would probably have more than one metric, I could parse these values separately in my query string, then pass the rest onto the native parsing functionality for the standard key/value pairs for things like settings, start and end times, and the like.

 ## How I then had more problems

 Having to have this decoder in both the front-end and back-end meant I had to write it twice: once in Ruby and once in JavaScript.

-If memory services, there were Bugs(tm).
+If memory serves, there were Bugs™️.

 In the recording I did mention that I was going to start looking changing the backend to Haskell (to match the rest of the stack) and then write the decoder logic in Haskell, and compile it into JavaScript.